Romeo and Juliet

 Many great choreographers have created their own versions of William Shakespeare's timeless tale, set to Prokofiev's moving score.

-This time, Kaloyan Boyadjiev has taken on the love drama.
-He is a former soloist with the Norwegian National Ballet, and as a choreographer he is the creative force behind a number of acclaimed ballets – including our version of The Nutcracker.
-Almost 200,000 people have seen our Christmas ballet in Norway, and now it's also being performed in Bordeaux and Leipzig.
+This time, Kaloyan Boyadjiev takes on the iconic love story.
+A former soloist with the Norwegian National Ballet, Boyadjiev is the creative force behind several acclaimed ballets – including our version of The Nutcracker.
+Over 200,000 people have seen our Christmas ballet in Norway, and it has also been performed in Bordeaux and Leipzig.

-Boyadjiev's Romeo and Juliet is given a fresh new look created in the opera house in Bjørvika.
-The set design and costumes are by Christopher Oram, who has previously won Tony and Olivier awards for his work.
+Boyadjiev's Romeo and Juliet is given a fresh new look created here at the opera house in Bjørvika.
+The set and costume design are by Christopher Oram, a Tony and Olivier Award–winning designer.

 Passion set to Prokofiev

-Prokofiev's poignant music, played by the Norwegian National Opera Orchestra, sets the tone for romantic moments and brutal feuds, steering the ballet towards its inevitable, tragic conclusion.
+Prokofiev's poignant music, played by the Norwegian National Opera Orchestra, sets the tone for romantic moments and brutal clashes, steering the ballet towards its inevitable, tragic conclusion.

 Expect passionate duets: the loving couple’s very first encounter, the famous balcony scene and the heartbreaking final scene.